Legendary A's pitcher Vida Blue dies at age 73

 Blue would eventually return to the Giants in 1985 after sitting out the entire 1984 season recovering from his drug addiction.
 Despite his accomplishments, Blue has never been elected to the Major League Baseball Hall of Fame, likely due to his involvement in the early '80s drug scandal.

+"The #SFGiants are saddened to learn of the passing of six-time All-Star and longtime Bay Area pitcher Vida Blue.
+Our deepest condolences go to the Blue family, his friends and all those whose lives he touched," the post read.

+"Vida Blue has been a Bay Area baseball icon for over 50 years," Giants President Larry Baer said in a statement, "His impact on the Bay Area transcends his 17 years on the diamond with the influence he's had on our community."

-Blue continued to live in San Francisco and has worked as a baseball commentator on the Giants for NBC Bay Area Sports.
+Blue continued to live in San Francisco and has worked as a Giants baseball commentator for NBC Bay Area Sports.

 for more features.